Easter Monday: Netherlands

-In the Netherlands Easter Monday is an official public holiday.
-Apart from church services in some locations in the Dutch "bible belt", there are no widespread festivities or traditions for the "Second Easter Day" ("Tweede Paasdag").
+In the Netherlands, Easter Monday is an official public holiday.
+Apart from church services in some locations in the Dutch Bible Belt, there are no widespread festivities or traditions (aside from visiting the "meubelboulevard") for the "Second Easter Day" ("Tweede Paasdag").

 United States

-In the United States, Easter Monday is not a federal holiday, and is generally not observed on a nationwide level, apart from a few traditions such as the White House Easter egg roll.
-On a local level, the day is informally observed in some areas such as the state of North Dakota, and some cities in New York, Michigan, and Indiana.
-Easter Monday was a public holiday in North Carolina from 1935 to 1987, due to the early-20th-century tradition of state government workers taking the day off to attend the annual baseball game between North Carolina State College and Wake Forest College.
-Texas and Maryland schools often have two holidays on Good Friday and Easter Monday.
-In some states and districts, public schools and universities are closed on Easter Monday, often part of spring break.
+In the United States, Easter Monday is not a federal holiday and there are few national observances apart from traditions such as the White House Easter egg roll.
+On a local level, the day is informally observed in some areas, such as North Dakota and some cities in New York, Michigan, and Indiana.
+Easter Monday was a public holiday in North Carolina from 1935 to 1987 due to the early-20th-century tradition of state government workers taking the day off to attend the annual baseball game between North Carolina State College and Wake Forest College.
+Texas and Maryland schools often have holidays on Good Friday and Easter Monday.
+In some states and districts, public schools and universities close on Easter Monday, often as part of spring break.